 Put your electrical outlets in inconspicuous places please, oh please!
 Don’t pay all that money for gorgeous tile and then have electrical outlets stuck into your tile all over the place.
 Especially if the colors clash.
 We didn’t “hide” ours- but we did put them sideways to blend in with the horizontal tiles, so its not too noticeable.
 We considered hiding them more (along with the actual light switches) by moving them up half a foot – directly under the cabinets – but the cost of this change wasn’t worth it for our budget.

 I sketched out the stove vent hood for our cabinet maker to design.
-I wanted a classic feel, a design that went with the cabinetry and didn’t compete for attention because the large “look at me” pendant lights are directly in front of the hood.
-I looked at kitchens I had liked on Houzz, saw a lot of similarities between them, and drew something up on paper for our cabinet maker.
+The goal was a classic feel.
+A design that went with the cabinetry couldn’t compete with the large “look at me” pendant lights directly in front of the hood.
+I looked at kitchens I had liked on Houzz and saw a lot of similarities between them.
+I drew something up on paper for our cabinet maker.

 What I Would Do Differently:

-I am so grateful for our kitchen and I feel totally blessed I was able to design it to my liking!
-I don’t take that experience for granted ever.
-That being said, when people are building and looking for advice they ask what I would do differently.
-So don’t take this as complaining - but rather, something to note if you are in the process of renovating/building.
+The privilege of getting to design my kitchen to my liking is an not lost on me.
+That being said, when people are looking for advice they ask what I would do differently.
+So I am not complaining, but rather something to note if you are in the process of renovating/building.

-I wish we had enlarged our breakfast nook by just a few feet to fit a bigger table.
-It’s just right for our family of 6, so I never questioned that decision until actually living in the home.
-When my parents eat dinner with us or anyone else, we squish in or go to the dining room.
+- I wish we had enlarged our breakfast nook by just a few feet to fit a bigger table.
+It’s just right for our family of 6.
+But when my parents eat dinner with us or anyone else, we squish in or go to the dining room.
 It would be nice to have that extra space in the nook to fit a bigger table for just a few more peeps!

-On that note, I also would have added spaces for two more stools on the sides of the island.
-It would have taken up the spot where some drawers are and been more of a pain to create, but this kitchen is plentiful with storage so I don’t think we would miss those drawers.
+- I also would have added spaces for two more stools on the sides of the island where drawers are now.
+This kitchen is plentiful with storage so I don’t think we would miss those drawers.
 We are big on family dinners- we rarely don’t sit down with our kids at dinner time.
 But we also eat a lot of casual quick dinners during the week (especially when the kids have sports / activities).
 It would be nice to have space for the 6 of us to all sit together on the island as a family- instead of just our 4 kids sitting while we stand!
 That is no good for dinner- even a quick dinner.
 One day I actually saw this exact set up I was dreaming of in Pretty Little Lies (Reese Witherspoons character’s house!) and I should have just gone for it.